romkatv/zsh4humans/README.md

 ## Caveats

-Zsh for Humans is not a good choice for users who prefer vi bindings in their shell.
+Zsh for Humans does not offer vi bindings out of the box.
+However, you can define your own bindings as mentioned in [tips.md#vi-mode](tips.md#vi-mode).

 Zsh for Humans has very little documentation.
 There is no list of configuration options it recognizes and no description of what those options do.